 We have seven advisory groups:

 Grade 8 - At this important point of transition between middle and high school, students focus on what it means to be a leader and to take ownership over their community.
-They do trust activities, continue building academic skills, and identify news ways that they can contribute to Meridian.
+Additionally, they continue to review organizational skills as well as strategies for dealing with stress, internet safety, and bullying.

 Grade 10 - Students become full-fledged mentors who serve as a key resources for new students.
 They also begin to take on major leadership roles in student committees and school activities and begin test preparation for the SAT and ACT.